vmoroz/node/doc/api/n-api.md

 Node-API provides methods to create persistent references to a `napi_value`.
 There are two types of references:

-* `node_api_reftype_strong_or_weak` type is only for `napi_object` values.
 * `node_api_reftype_strong` type is for any value type.
+* `node_api_reftype_maybe_weak` type is only for `napi_object` and
+  `napi_function` values.

+The `node_api_reftype_strong` reference has an associated count with a value of 1 or higher.
+If the reference count becomes 0, then the reference is deleted.

-Each persistent strong/weak reference has an associated count with a value of 0 or higher.
-The count determines if the reference will keep the corresponding object live.
+The `node_api_reftype_maybe_weak` reference has an associated count with a value of 0 or higher.
+The count determines if the reference will keep the corresponding object alive.
 References with a count of 0 do not prevent the object from being collected and are often called 'weak' references.
 Any count greater than 0 will prevent the object from being collected.

-The strong reference can have a reference count of 1 or higher.
-If the count becomes 0, then the reference is deleted.

-Strong/weak references can be created with an initial reference count, while the strong references always use the initial reference count 1.
+References can be created with an initial reference count.
 The count can then be modified through [`napi_reference_ref`][] and [`napi_reference_unref`][].
-If an object is collected while the strong/weak references count is 0, all subsequent calls to get the object associated with the reference [`napi_get_reference_value`][] will return `NULL` for the returned `napi_value`.
+If an object is collected while the `node_api_reftype_object` references count is 0, all subsequent calls to get the object associated with the reference [`napi_get_reference_value`][] will return `NULL` for the returned `napi_value`.
 An attempt to call [`napi_reference_ref`][] for a reference whose object has been collected results in an error.

-Strong/weak references must be deleted once they are no longer required by the addon.
+The `node_api_reftype_maybe_weak` references must be deleted once they are no longer required by the addon.
 When a reference is deleted, it will no longer prevent the corresponding object from being collected.
 Failure to delete a persistent reference results in a 'memory leak' with both the native memory for the persistent reference and the corresponding object on the heap being retained forever.

 There can be multiple persistent references created which refer to the same value, each of which will either keep the value alive or not based on its